Clear House, Clear Mind

 What does it cost me to keep these constant thoughts with me?

 Numerous articles point to the positive mental benefits of physical decluttering (less stress, less anxiety).
-For me, sometimes releasing the old stuff felt hard, but the item was forgotten days later.
-I was proud to have made progress.
+For me, releasing the old stuff sometimes felt hard, yet the item was forgotten days later.